 RHJ pool construction continues, closures in place

 The R.H.
-Johnson Pool remodel is well under way.
+Johnson Pool remodel is well under way and as of the last week of April is on time and on budget!
 There is heavy equipment in the area, and residents are reminded that crossing into closed areas or ignoring caution tape is forbidden.
 For those who are interested in seeing the process, we will post photos regularly on facebook.com/suncitywest.

 The pool closed Jan.
 3 to accommodate the work, and residents are asked to use extra caution throughout the complex and avoid any restricted areas.
 The pool will remain closed until the project is completed, which is slated for August 2017.